 Many people live in high-rise apartments or multi-level condominiums.
 These complexes, especially those built decades ago, may only have staircases leading to apartment or condo units.
 If these staircases are neglected and not properly maintained, it creates a safety risk and could result in a resident or guest suffering severe injuries.Stairway Fall Injuries Are Quite Common

-You may be surprised to learn that falls are one of the leading causes of serious injury in the United States, according to the National Safety Council (NSC).
-Falls account for an estimated 8.9 million emergency room visits each year and falls are the third leading cause of accidental deaths.
-That equates to nearly 30,000 people dying as a result of fall injuries each year.
+According to the National Safety Council (NSC), you may be surprised to learn that falls are one of the leading causes of serious injury in the United States, according to the National Safety Council (NSC).
+Falls account for an estimated 8.9 million emergency room visits each year, and falls are the third leading cause of accidental deaths.
+That equates to nearly 30,000 people dying due to fall injuries each year.

-If that was not shocking enough, a 2012 study was conducted by researchers at the Center for Injury Research and Policy at Nationwide Children’s Hospital revealing that a child falls down the stairs and is rushed to a hospital every six minutes in the United States.
-That means nearly 100,000 children a year sustain serious injuries from stairway falls.
+If that was not shocking enough, a 2012 study conducted by researchers at the Center for Injury Research and Policy at Nationwide Children's Hospital reveals that a child falls down the stairs and is rushed to a hospital every six minutes in the United States.
+That means nearly 100,000 children a year sustain severe injuries from stairway falls.

-Serious stairway fall accidents are often the result of serious neglect or poor oversight of a stairway by a property owner.
+Serious stairway fall accidents are often the result of serious neglect or poor oversight of a property owner's stairway.
 These types of accidents often involve factors that the property owner could have reasonably prevented, including: